Tempystral/Boxbot-2.0/README.md

   Boxbot replaces much of the functionality of SauceBot, and extends its features to include more websites.
 Components are maintained through extensions called "ladles".
 ### Pixiv
   - Posts and albums are embedded with a preview, up to 3 images max.
-  - Ugoira does not work at this time (January 2020)
+  - Ugoira does not work at this time (January 2020).
-  - Note: this component is unfinished as of January 2020.
 ### Furaffinity
   - Explicit links are embedded with submission info and an image.
 ### e621/e926